Wayne Mobile Home Heroin Bust Nets Four

 On Wednesday, they grabbed Evans and Sommer, who Daly said were carrying heroin.
 Back at their mobile home police found more smack, as well as Xanax, the captain said Thursday.

-The couple was charged with various possession and distribution of heroin and Xanax counts, among others, Daly said.
+The couple was charged with various counts of possessing and distributing heroin and Xanax, among others, Daly said.

 Busted on possession charges were William Vanginneken and Elvis Romero, both also of Wayne, he said.